 LOC American Society of addiction Medicine (ASAM) Criteria # of Providers # of Providers Located In- County # of Co- Occurring/Enhanced Programs

 4 WM 2 0 0

 4 2 0 1

 3.7 WM 23 1 0

 3.7 5 0 0

 3.5 15 1 8

 3.1 8 0 0

-2.5 3 0 0
+2.5 4 0 0

 2.1 4 2 3

 1 7 5 7

-- 4. Treatment Services Needed in County: Provide a brief overview of the services needed in the county to afford access to appropriate clinical treatment services. - a.
-Provide a brief overview of the services needed in the county to afford access to appropriate clinical treatment services: - Medically Assisted Treatment (MAT) Services in all outpatient (OP) clinics. - Certified Recovery Specialists (CRS) Services in all outpatient (OP) clinics. - Licensed Recovery houses for both males and female consumers. - Halfway House service providers in Lebanon County. - Increase treatment services for the forensic population, especially in our local county prison. - Case management services. - b.
-Provide an overview of any expansion or enhancement plans for existing providers. - The Lebanon Treatment Center (methadone clinic) received a facility census increase by DDAP from 385 to 400 clients.
-This increase will help address the heroin epidemic. - The Lebanon Treatment Center (methadone clinic) received a facility license from DDAP to add 105 Buprenorphine treatment slots to the clinic.
-For fiscal year 22-23, LCCDAA entered into a contract with the Lebanon Treatment Center to provide Buprenorphine treatment. - Drug and Alcohol programs/services to serve the adolescent population, especially inpatient.
+4. Treatment Services Needed in County: Provide a brief overview of the services needed in the county to afford access to appropriate clinical treatment services.

+- a.
+Provide a brief overview of the services needed in the county to afford access to appropriate clinical treatment services: - Female Recovery House - Halfway Housing - b.
+Provide an overview of any expansion or enhancement plans for existing providers. - The LCCDAA continues to contract with Positive Recovery Solutions (PRS) for them to provide medically assisted treatment services (Vivitrol) for Lebanon County residents.
+This will help address the OUD crisis in Lebanon County. - The Lebanon Treatment Center (methadone clinic) received a facility census increase by DDAP from 385 to 400 clients.
+This increase will help address the OUD crisis in Lebanon County. - The Lebanon Treatment Center (methadone clinic) received a facility license from DDAP to add 105 Buprenorphine treatment slots to the clinic.
+For fiscal year 22-23, the Lebanon County Commission on rug & Alcohol Abuse entered into a contract with the Lebanon Treatment Center to provide Buprenorphine treatment. - Drug and Alcohol programs/services to serve the adolescent population, especially inpatient WM and inpatient services. - 15 bed Male Recovery House - Lebanon County was awarded and received Opioid Settlement funds as part of the States opioid settlement lawsuit in the amount of 4,178,306 to be spent over an 18 Year period

+Opioid funded Projects include the following: MAT Maintenance Program at the Lebanon County Correctional Facility, Dedicated OUD/SUD/ Co-Occurring Probation Case Manager/ Probation Officer, and a Critical Incident Stress Management (CISM) training.
+Lebanon County now has their own (CISM) team.

-- Expansion of MAT services with our outpatient providers (RFP process). - Expansion of CRS services with T.W.
-Ponessa and Mazzitti & Sullivan providers. - Enhanced MAT maintenance program at the Lebanon County Correctional Facility. - Expansion of case management services in Lebanon County with Pennsylvania Counseling Services as the provider. - c.
-Provide an overview of any use of HealthChoices reinvestment funds to develop new services: - Expansion of MAT services embedded in Outpatient clinics. - Expansion of Certified Recovery Specialist's (CRS) services embedded in Outpatient clinics. - SUD supported housing projects. - Contingency management services for adults. - 5.
+- c.
+Provide an overview of any use of HealthChoices reinvestment funds to develop new services: - Expansion of MAT services embedded in Outpatient clinics - Expansion of Certified Recovery Specialist's (CRS) services embedded in Outpatient clinics. - Recovery House Licensing support for providers. - Recovery Center enhancement grants for providers (PCS)

+- Contingency Management (CM) program for adults with OUD/SUD/Co-Occurring diagnosis - SDOH funds to assist our clients - 5.
 Access to and Use of Narcan in County: Please describe the entities that have access to Narcan, any training or education done by the SCA and coordination with other agencies to provide Narcan.